Foundation Year (Year 0):

 Entry Requirements & How to Apply

-Applicants must have a minimum of five GCSE passes including English Language and Mathematics at grade C or above / grade 4 or above (for applicants holding newly reformed GCSEs in England) and 32 UCAS Tariff Points (or equivalent).
+Applicants will preferably have a minimum of five GCSE passes including English Language and Mathematics* at grade C or above / grade 4 or above (for applicants holding newly reformed GCSEs in England) and 32 UCAS Tariff Points from at least one A level (or equivalent).

-112 points from at least 3 A levels to include grades CC; Welsh Baccalaureate Advanced Diploma considered as the third subject
+112 points from at least two A levels to include grades CC; Welsh Baccalaureate – Advanced Skills Challenge Certificate considered as the third subject

 112 points from the Access to Higher Education Diploma